Practical Strategies for Enhancing the Valley Splitting in Si/SiGe Quantum Wells: A universal picture of valley splitting

 A primary result of this paper is the unified understanding of how all key features in a heterostructure, from deterministic to random, work together to determine the valley splitting in Si/SiGe devices.
 In this section, we present an intuitive outline of the physics, with the details left to later sections.

 In Si/SiGe quantum wells, the degenerate $\pm z$ valleys are separated in the first Brillouin zone by the wavevector $2 k_0$, as indicated schematically in the inset of Fig.~\ref{fig:introFourier}(c).
-The degeneracy of the valley states is lifted in a process known as ``valley splitting,'' which occurs when the quantum well confinement potential, determined by the Ge concentration profile, has Fourier components at this special wavevector.
+The degeneracy of the valley states is lifted in a process known as `valley splitting,' which occurs when the quantum well confinement potential, determined by the Ge concentration profile, has Fourier components at this special wavevector.
 More precisely, effective-mass theory states that the valley splitting energy $E_v$ is proportional to the Fourier transform of the quantum well potential, weighted by the dot probability density $|\psi(\mathbf{r})|^2$, evaluated at the wavevector $2k_0$.
-We call this the `$2k_0$ theory'.
+We call this the `$2k_0$ theory.'

 This simple description of valley splitting has wide-ranging explanatory power, which is both qualitative and quantitative.
 For example, it is the basis for the short-period Wiggle Well~\cite{McJunkin:2022p7777, Feng:2022p085304}, which exploits heterostructures where the $2k_0$ wavevector is intentionally engineered into the quantum well.
 It further explains how other engineered sharp features in the confinement potential, such as sharp interfaces or Ge spikes, can enhance $E_v$.
-In this case, sharp features in real space produce broad Fourier spectra in $k$ space, including components at the wavevector $2k_0$.
-The $2k_0$ theory also explain the random effects of alloy disorder.
-In this case, since the heterostructure is made of individual atoms, there will be fluctuations of the Ge concentration from layer to layer inside a finite-size dot.
+In the latter case, sharp features in real space produce broad Fourier spectra in $k$ space, including components at the wavevector $2k_0$.
+The $2k_0$ theory also explains the random effects of alloy disorder.
+Here, since the heterostructure is composed of individual atoms, there will be fluctuations of the Ge concentration from layer to layer inside a finite-size dot.
 These random fluctuations alter the confinement potential slightly at each layer, creating a small random Fourier component at wavevector $2k_0$.
 Despite being small, we show in this work that such fluctuations accurately predict the wide range of valley splittings observed in recent experiments.